bayusky/wazuh-custom-rules-and-decoders/ESET-integration/Readme.md

 # ESET Integration with Wazuh

 This guide explains how to integrate ESET logs into Wazuh using a custom Python script and custom rules.
+This integration are done inside Wazuh Server VM, or you can create separate VM for logcollector with Wazuh Agent installed.

 ## Files